Renovating in Philadelphia? Here’s What You Need to Know

 As part of its multi-point screening process, Sweeten makes sure any contractor in its network not only has a license, but also has experience with your type of project and budget parameters, and is local.
 To check if there’s a Sweeten contractor near you, click here.

-Upside: Smaller jobs may qualify for EZ Permits
+Smaller Philadelphia remodeling jobs may qualify for EZ Permits

 If your project does not fall under EZ Permits, and the budget exceeds $25,000, three sets of building plans must be submitted—all signed and sealed by a design professional registered in the state of Pennsylvania.
 The Structural Design Criteria form is also required if your renovations are substantial, such as moving a load-bearing wall and reframing windows and doors.

-Challenge: Renovating a landmark or in a historic district
+Are you renovating a landmark or in a historic district in Philadelphia?

 If you purchased a landmarked home in need of TLC, the city’s Historical Commission has strict regulations to follow.
 You most likely already know if your home is a landmark or in a historic district.
 But if you want to double-check, here’s a list.
 Are you altering the outside of your home (the roof, back, sides, and/or front)?
 In that case, your historic home project will need the blessing of the commission.
 This is different from other cities, where only renovations on the street-facing facade of a historic building are subject to additional approvals.